The elections of Lebanon’s expatriates…a “limited” effect that anticipates the major battle

 Agreeing with Feghali, political analyst Tawfiq Shoman said that the expatriate vote will have a limited impact on the overall election results, but its impact is greater in the “third north” and “second Beirut” districts.

-Shoman added to Anadolu Agency that the number of those who registered abroad to vote in these two constituencies is about 30,000, indicating that the high turnout in these constituencies will have a clear impact on the outcome of the elections.
+Shoman added to Anadolu Agency that the number of those who registered abroad to vote in these two constituencies is regarding 30,000, indicating that the high turnout in these constituencies will have a clear impact on the outcome of the elections.

 Participation rate is low

-On the other hand, activist and political analyst Samir Skaf considered that the participation rate was not up to expectations, and was expected to be more high, reaching about 90 percent, given that this percentage is out of the number of pre-registered voters who intended to vote.
+On the other hand, activist and political analyst Samir Skaf considered that the participation rate was not up to expectations, and was expected to be more high, reaching regarding 90 percent, given that this percentage is out of the number of pre-registered voters who intended to vote.

 Speaking to Anatolia, Skaf pointed out that voting abroad plays a big role in favor of the opposition and change forces, because expatriates have more independence in making their choices away from the (economic and social) restrictions imposed by the parties in power.

-About two and a half years ago, an economic crisis afflicted Lebanon, which led to a financial collapse of living and a scarcity of basic commodities such as fuel and medicine, and a huge explosion that occurred in the port of Beirut in the summer of 2020 increased the suffering, killing 220 people, wounding about 7,000 others, and damaging large parts of the capital.
+About two and a half years ago, an economic crisis afflicted Lebanon, which led to a financial collapse of living and a scarcity of basic commodities such as fuel and medicine, and a huge explosion that occurred in the port of Beirut in the summer of 2020 increased the suffering, killing 220 people, wounding regarding 7,000 others, and damaging large parts of the capital.

 Signs of boycotting the Future Movement